 These Scriptures remind us that through the power of Christ, we have everything we need to live a godly life.
 This does not mean that we will never experience difficulty or hardship, but through Christ, we are more than conquerors!
 (Roman 8:37)

-Prayer: Lord, I thank you that you are my Lord and shepherd.
+Prayer: Heavenly Father, I thank you that you are my Lord and Great Shepherd.
 Because of your grace, I lack nothing and have everything I need.
 Thank you for giving me direction in my life.
 I praise you that I have been blessed with so many spiritual blessings through Christ.
 Continue to meet my every need as I trust in you today.
 Amen.

 Praying Psalm 23 for Peace and Rest